 Once you arrive in Navan we recommend you arrive hungry as there are plenty of great eateries throughout the town!
-You could start with a delicious breakfast in Earl’s Kitchen followed by a slice of freshly baked cake or sandwiches made on bread baked in house in Bakealicious or you could head for the Simply Honest Cafe.
+You could start with a delicious breakfast in Earl’s Kitchen or you could head for the Simply Honest Cafe.

 For lunch or dinner you will find an extensive menu featuring plenty of local produce in The Central where you can either eat in the bar area if you are feeling casual or in the restaurant if you fancy a more formal setting.
-If you fancy a quick trip outside the town head for The Cross Guns Gastropub, a beautifully old building serving delicious local produce in a very atmospheric setting.
+If you fancy a quick trip outside the town head for The Cross Guns Gastropub, which is temporarily closed at the minute, a beautifully old building serving delicious local produce in a very atmospheric setting.
 If the weather isn’t good park yourself at their turf fire & enjoy the live music.

 Just outside of Navan you will find the historic Martry Mill which is one of the few, fully functional watermills left in the country.
 The mill has a picturesque setting on the banks of the River Blackwater.
 The first record of the mill building dates back to a Civil Survey in 1641 with the first record of a mill in the area being in 1323.
 The Tallon family have owned and operated Martry Mill since 1859.
 Martry Mill both opens for tours and sells its stoneground wholemeal flour in shops around Meath.
 On the tour, you can hear anecdotes about old cures, restoration work and the importance of eels back in the day but most importantly you get the chance to see genuine wholemeal flour being stoneground the way the Tallon family has been doing so since the 19th Century.
 Between the sound of the waterwheel, the smell of the freshly ground flour & the atmosphere of the building you can’t help but be sucked into this unique experience.